as4me/CoronaVirus/README.md

 This application has been developed in personal interests for self-information.

-This is an open-source project.
-Everyone can download and install it.

 ### Description

 Track the spread of the Wuhan Coronavirus Covid-19 outbreak, use an interactive map, view stats , check affected regions in real-time and more.